ipfs/community/README.md

 - [This repo](https://github.com/ipfs/community/issues?q=is%3Aissue+is%3Aopen+label%3Ameetup)
 - [Meetup.com](https://meetup.com/pro/ipfs)

+### ProtoSchool Chapter Events

+[ProtoSchool](https://proto.school) is a community-driven open source project dedicated to making it easy to get started with decentralized web technologies like IPFS through [interactive online tutorials](https://proto.school/#/tutorials) and community learning events led by local chapters around the world.
+To locate an event near you, check out our [chapter list](https://proto.school/#/chapters).
+Don't see a ProtoSchool chapter in your neighborhood?
+[Start your own!](https://proto.school/#/host)

-### Calendar
+### Community Calendar

 We have a community [Google Calendar](https://calendar.google.com/calendar/embed?src=ipfs.io_eal36ugu5e75s207gfjcu0ae84@group.calendar.google.com&ctz=UTC) you can watch for events and sync to.
 We will add relevant events concerning IPFS to it, both with geographical and interplanetary (online) locations.

 [![Screen Shot 2019-05-23 at 3 34 09 PM](https://user-images.githubusercontent.com/618519/58290901-3b86a600-7d70-11e9-98d0-03f25b58c7aa.png)](https://calendar.google.com/calendar/embed?src=ipfs.io_eal36ugu5e75s207gfjcu0ae84@group.calendar.google.com&ctz=UTC)